NVIDIA/hpc-container-maker/docs/misc_api.md

 - __single_stage__: If True, only print the first stage of a multi-stage recipe.
 The default is False.

+- __singularity_version__: Version of the Singularity definition file format to use.
+Multi-stage support was added in version 3.2, but the changes are incompatible with earlier versions of Singularity.
+The default is '2.6'.

 - __userarg__: A dictionary of key / value pairs provided to the recipe as the `USERARG` dictionary.